Frequently Asked Questions

 Learn more about pediatric virtual visits (Age 6-17)

-How does the Center for Virtual Health differ from an in-person pediatrician’s office?
+How does the Center for Virtual Health differ from a pediatrician’s office?

 Our convenient, extended hours allow you to connect your child with care quickly and around your family’s busy schedule.
 There are also expanded opportunities for age-appropriate counseling and guidance.